Logotype for DNB Bank

 • Net commissions and fees increased 27.1% year-over-year, driven by the Carnegie acquisition.

-• Operating expenses increased 16.2% year-over-year, mainly due to the Carnegie acquisition; cost/income ratio at 38.8%.
+• Operating expenses increased 16.2% year-over-year, mainly due to Carnegie acquisition; cost/income ratio at 38.8%.

 Outlook and guidance

-• Guidance for fee and commission income growth maintained at 9% annually; cost/income ratio to stay below 40%.
+• Guidance maintained for 9% annual growth in fee and commission income through 2027; cost/income ratio to stay below 40%.

 Partial view of Summaries dataset, powered by Quartr API